FluBBaOfWard/JailBreakDS/README.md

 # JailBreakDS V0.3.7

+This has now been superseded by <https://github.com/FluBBaOfWard/K80DS>.

-This is a Jail Break - Arcade emulator for the NDS.
+This is a Jail Break & Finalizer - Arcade emulator for the NDS.
 It has bugs in the sprite rendering and no tile priority support.
 You should still be able to enjoy the game though. =)